huggingface/Google-Cloud-Containers/examples/gke/deploy-paligemma-2-with-tgi/README.md

                   number: 8080
 ```

-And, then deploy it with the following command too:
+And, then deploy it with the following command:

 ```bash
 kubectl apply -f ingress.yaml
 ```

 > [!NOTE]
-> Alternatively, you can just clone [the `huggingface/Google-Cloud-Containers` repository from GitHub](https://github.com/huggingface/Google-Cloud-Containers) and the apply the configuration including all the Kubernetes Manifests mentioned above as it follows:
+> Alternatively, you can just clone the [`huggingface/Google-Cloud-Containers`](https://github.com/huggingface/Google-Cloud-Containers) repository from GitHub and the apply the configuration including all the Kubernetes Manifests mentioned above as it follows:
 >
 > ```bash
 > git clone https://github.com/huggingface/Google-Cloud-Containers